APChehadi/HackCU-Roomba/SourceCode/serverSide/README.md

 # ngrok

-ngrok http 5000 (or whatever port it is running on)
+    $ngrok http 5000 (or whatever port it is running on)

 url is the https on ngrok